-Since its origins around 400 BC, the English language has been constantly evolving with new words.
-Over the centuries, many thousands of words were adopted through international trade, world exploration, and empire building.
-Nowadays, both the Oxford English Dictionary and Merriam-Webster add hundreds of new words every year.
-One of the biggest influences on our modern English language today is the internet.
-The internet can connect people from across the world, sharing their culture, loves, and opinions.
+Since its origins around 400 BC, the English language has been constantly evolving with new words, which means that, what is in today, might be out tomorrow.
+Over the centuries many thousands of words were adopted through international trade, world exploration, and empire building.
+And, the evolution hasn’t stopped; both the Oxford English Dictionary and Merriam-Webster add hundreds of new words every year.
+One of the biggest influences on the English language today is the internet.
+The internet connects people from every corner of the world and that results in shared culture, passions, and opinions.
+Take a look at some of the newer words that are prevalent in our communication today.

 Buzzy: anything everyone can’t stop talking about.